filipecebr1980/Sunman-SMS0408E2/readme.txt

 a= myLCD.checkNumber(99);

-in this case a=2 because "99" is composed by 2 digits
+In this case a=2 because "99" is composed by 2 digits

 =========================================================================
 clearDigit(int);